 Small changes are also easier to maintain in the long run, which is key to managing weight.
 And, if people succeed at making these small changes, it may lead them to make bigger changes in their life.

 Written by Claire Madigan and Henrietta Graham.
 From The Conversation.

-For more information about weight loss and your health, please see recent studies about this tea may help you lose weight during sleep and results showing that this popular weight loss diet linked to higher heart disease risk.
+For more information about weight loss and your health, please see recent studies about this tea that may help you lose weight during sleep and results showing that this popular weight loss diet is linked to higher heart disease risk.